 Implemented through national emergency declaration

 The IRS is extending its tax deadline to July 15 from April 15 to help individuals who have felt the economic woes of the coronavirus.
-Individuals won’t be charged any interest, fees or penalties.
+Individuals won’t be charged any interest, fees or penalties, and the executive order includes both filing and making payments.

 Bill Hoagland, senior vice president at the Bipartisan Policy Center, says it’s not a move to be underestimated.
 As he sees it, having that delayed payment could potentially pad wallets with a few extra dollars for those who owe money for 2019.